SolaceProducts/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

   extraEnvVarsSecret: "my-env-variables-secret"
   timezone: UTC
 ```
-Additional Pod labels and annotations can be specified through `spec.podLabels` and `spec.podAnnotations`.
+Additional Pod labels and annotations can be specified using `spec.podLabels` and `spec.podAnnotations`.

 Additional environment variables can be passed to the broker container in the form of
 * a name-value list of variables, using `spec.extraEnvVars`
 * providing the name of a ConfigMap that contains env variable names and values, using `spec.extraEnvVarsCM`
 * providing the name of a secret that contains env variable names and values, using `spec.extraEnvVarsSecret`

 One of the primary use of environment variables is to define [configuration keys](https://docs.solace.com/Software-Broker/Configuration-Keys-Reference.htm) that are consumed and applied at the broker initial deployment.
-It shall be noted that configuration keys are ignored thereafter so they won't take effect even if updated later.
+It must be noted that configuration keys are ignored thereafter so they won't take effect even if updated later.

 Finally, the timezone can be passed to the the event broker container.